metaColin/Tecsun-M-301-M-303/README.md

 Radio recording, 1GB can store recording about 25 hours.
 Microphone recording, 1GB can store recording about 35 hours.

-**Q: Can recording files be set as "Love Festival"?**
+**Q: Can recording files be set as "Favorites"?**
 A: No.
-If want a recording file set as "Love Festival", first use computer to move this recording file from recording folder, then can set this recording audio as "Love Festival".
+If want a recording file set as "Favorites", first use computer to move this recording file from recording folder, then can set this recording audio as "Favorites".

 **Q: Why button/[Tuning] knob lock function ineffective?**
 A: Because player handles file selection state.
 Short press [Music/Recording Library] button, exit file selection state.